-The 2006 Legislature responded by investing $3.4 million dollars in grant funds as part of a 10-year commitment to begin addressing four identified barriers to nursing education program expansion.
-These grant funds were made available to public postsecondary institutions with nursing programs through a competitive grant process and required matching funds from the institution.
-Beginning in FY2007, the three grant opportunities included:
+The 2006 Legislature responded and funds have been available to public postsecondary institutions with nursing programs through a competitive grant process and required matching funds from the institution.

 Today, subject to annual appropriation from the Legislature, $1.8 million is annually available to both public and privately-funded educational institutions with registered nursing programs.
-Over the ten-year lifespan of this initiative, a total of $23 million will have been invested by the State of Kansas to increase the education of additional registered nurses.
+The focus of the FY2018 grant is program quality and student success.

 Kansas Nursing Initiative - Snapshot of Success